Google Tag Manager Integration for Hyvä Enterprise

 list_name |

-More information about the list name configuration fields can be found in the official Adobe Commerce Google Tag Manager documentation.
+For more information about the list name configuration fields, see the official Adobe Commerce Google Tag Manager documentation.